radicrains/BattleShip/readMe.md

 ## HOW TO PLAY
 Player will be able to sink computer's ships by clicking on the squares in the computer's grid.

-If the square turn white -- It means that you've missed the ship.
+If the square turn blue -- It means that you've missed the ship, and your missiles hit the waters.
 If the square turns red -- It means that you've hit 1 tile of the ship.

 Your job is to figure out where and how did your opponent place their ship (horizontally / vertically) in their grids so that you can sink all five (5) of them.

+GOOD LUCK!